 Justification of Red List Category

-This species is known from ten locations within a very small, severely fragmented and declining range, and it is suspected to have a small and rapidly declining population.
-It consequently qualifies as Endangered.
+This species occurs within a restricted, severely fragmented and declining range, and it is considered to have an extremely small and rapidly declining population.
+It is therefore now listed as Critically Endangered.

 An ongoing rapid decline in the population is suspected to be taking place owing to severe habitat loss and fragmentation.